wdonat/PiPythonProgramming/README.md

 # PiPythonProgramming
-Code for Learn Raspberry Pi Programming With Python, 2nd edition
+This repo contains code for Learn Raspberry Pi Programming With Python, 2nd edition, available from Apress Publications.